RegiByte/emergent/README.md

 })
 ```

-**Hook Descriptions:**
+**Hook descriptions:**

-- `onDispose` - Called when `loop.dispose()` is invoked, gives you the chance to cleanup resources or persist state
+- `onDispose` - Called when `loop.dispose()` is invoked.
+Use this to cleanup resources or persist state
 - `onHandlerNotFound` - Called when an event has no registered handler
 - `onExecutorNotFound` - Called when an effect has no registered executor
-- `onListenerError` - Called when a subscription listener throws an error (even if undefined, listener errors never break the event loop)
+- `onListenerError` - Called when a subscription listener throws.
+Listener errors never break the event loop
-- `onExecutorError` - Called when an executor throws an error (sync or async).
-If not provided, sync errors crash the loop (fail-fast) and async errors are logged to console (no silent failures)
+- `onExecutorError` - Called when an executor throws (sync or async).
+Without this hook, sync errors crash the loop (fail-fast) and async errors log to console

 ## Error Handling

-### Philosophy: Fail-Fast by Default
+### Fail-Fast by Default

-Emergent follows a fail-fast philosophy.
-If something goes wrong, the event loop crashes by default.
-This forces you to write correct code and reveals bugs immediately.
+The event loop crashes by default when errors occur.
+This reveals bugs immediately and encourages correct code.

 ### Handlers Should Never Throw

-Handlers are pure functions.
-They should never throw errors.
-If a handler throws, it indicates a programmer error (bug in your code), and the event loop will crash.
+Handlers are pure functions and should not throw errors.
+If a handler throws, the event loop will crash.

-**Good**: Return an error effect instead of throwing
+**Recommended approach:** Return an error effect instead of throwing

 ```typescript
 const handlers = {